 WHEN DONE Remove the turkey from the oven.
-To make gravy, strain out the vegetables and transfer the liquid from the bottom of the roasting pan to a saucepan.
+To make gravy, strain out the vegetables and transfer the pan juices from the bottom of the roasting pan to a saucepan.
 (See my recipe for simple and delicious and never-lumpy Turkey Gravy.)
-If the turkey is stuffed, transfer the stuffing to a baking dish, cover and keep warm in a low oven, about 200F.
+If the turkey is stuffed, transfer the stuffing to a baking dish, cover and keep warm in a low oven, about 200F/100C.
 Cover the turkey with foil and let rest for about 30 minutes (why? see TIPS).

 CARVE To carve the turkey, slice off the legs and wings, cut off the meat.
 Then slice into the breast meat in even layers, slicing with, not against, the direction of the meat fibers.
 If serving the turkey later in the day or another day, here’s how to reheat the turkey, retaining all the moisture and flavor.